Home Compare EQNR.OL vs MAERSK-B.CO

 Equinor A vs A.P.
 Møller - Mærsk A/S: Which Stock Looks Stronger in 2026?

-Equinor ASA holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with Equinor ASA carrying a narrow edge on valuation.
 The remaining gap is narrow enough that the comparison remains open to different readings.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.